Gormenghast (series): Ruling family

 The Countess Gertrude: 76th Countess and Titus's mother.
 An immense, statuesque woman with coils of dark red hair, she pays little attention to her family or the rest of Gormenghast.
-Instead, she spends her time locked away in her bedroom, in the company of a legion of cats and birds, the only things toward which she shows affection.
-However, once given the chance to use her intelligence she turns out to be one of the cleverest people in the castle, when (along with Flay and the doctor) she recognizes and investigates the worrying changes transpiring in Gormenghast.
-She demonstrates unexpected leadership qualities during the flooding of the castle and hunt for Steerpike, but once the threat has passed she retreats back into her own world of isolation.
+Instead, she spends her time locked away in her bedroom, in the company of a legion of cats and birds, the only beings toward which she shows affection.
+However, when required to use her intelligence she turns out to be one of the cleverest people in the castle, when (along with Flay and the doctor) she recognizes and investigates the worrying changes transpiring in Gormenghast.
+She demonstrates unexpected leadership qualities during the flooding of the castle and hunt for Steerpike, but once those threats have passed she retreats back into her isolated world.
 According to Sepulchrave's sisters, the Ladies Cora and Clarice, Gertrude is of common blood and not of the noble bloodline of the Groans.

-As the candles guttered or flared so the shadows moved from side to side, or up and down the wall, and with those movements behind the bed there swayed the shadows of four birds.
-Between them vacillated an enormous head.
-This umbrage was cast by her ladyship, the 76th Countess of Groan.
-She was propped against several pillows and a black shawl was draped around her shoulders.
-Her hair, a very dark red color of great luster, appeared to have been left suddenly while being woven into a knotted structure on the top of her head.
-Thick coils still fell about her shoulder or clustered on the pillows like burning snakes.
-Her eyes were of the pale green that is common among cats.
-They were large eyes, yet seemed, in proportion to the pale area of her face, to be small.
-The nose was big enough to appear so in spite of the expanse that surrounded it.
-The effect which she produced was one of bulk....

-Lady Fuchsia Groan: Titus's sister.
-At times impatient, immature, and self-absorbed, she can also be extremely warm and caring.
-At first, she resents Titus, but gradually develops a deep bond with him.
+Lady Fuchsia Groan: Titus's older sister.
+Fanciful, impatient, immature, and self-absorbed, she can also be impulsively warm and caring.
+She at first resents Titus but develops a deep bond with him.
 Of all Titus's family, she is the one he loves most.
-Fuchsia also develops a very close, but brief bond with her father, Lord Sepulchrave, during his final mental breakdown after the library fire.
-Broken by disappointment and disillusionment, she is killed as she accidentally slips from the windowsill where she is contemplating suicide.
+Fuchsia also experiences a brief bond with her father, Lord Sepulchrave, during his mental breakdown after the library fire.
+Broken by years of loss, disappointment, and disillusionment, she is killed as she accidentally slips from the windowsill where she was standing contemplating suicide.
 As she falls, she strikes her head on the stonework, and drowns unconscious in the floodwaters surrounding the Castle.